praneshp1org/interview-questions-flutter/README.md

 14. What Is A ValueListenableBuilder? <br/>
 Ans.
 A ValueListenableBuilder is a very useful widget that works well with ValueNotifier.
 It listens to the value emitted by ValueNotifier and gets rebuilt whenever a new value is emitted.

+15. How many types of stream are there in flutter?
+Ans: 2  single subscription streams and broadcast streams

+16. How many Life cycle of statefulwidget ?
+Ans: 7, constructor function,create state, initState, didChangeDependencies,build,deactivate,dispose

+18. What is flutter activity?
+Ans: FlutterActivity is the simplest and most direct way to integrate Flutter within an Android app.

 ## StateManagement Related Questions